SolGold PLC Announces Regional Exploration Update - Porvenir

 Figure 1: Location plan showing Porvenir Project in Southern Ecuador, highlighting the locations of the Cacharposa and Alpala porphyry deposits.

-Figure 2: Cross-section looking north-northeast with window thickness of 150m, showing completed, current and planned drill holes.
+Figure 2: Cross-section looking north-northeast with window thickness of 150m, showing assay results to 580m in PDH-20-001 as well as current and selected planned drill holes.
 Mineralisation and hydrothermal alteration intersected in drilling so far shows good correlation between down hole geology and 3D magnetic- and geochemical-models.
-3D geochemical models are contours of confidence for a porphyry centre based on the zoning of metals at the Yerington porphyry deposit in Nevada, USA.
-The visual estimates of chalcopyrite in PDH-20-001 support the larger, lower probability contour

-Figure 3: Selected drill-core examples from 150m to 375m showing disseminated and vein-controlled chalcopyrite-pyrite mineralisation.

-Figure 4: Selected drill-core examples from 375m to 500m showing disseminated and vein-controlled chalcopyrite-pyrite mineralisation.

 Market Abuse Regulation (MAR) Disclosure